 The Mediterranean climate makes Tuscany a year round destination.
 It is important to remember that the main tourism season stretches from mid-April to the end of September with July and August being peak months.
 The best time to visit Tuscany is in the quieter part of the season, from April to June and from September to October when weather is usually good, prices lower and there are "fewer" tourists.
 Many have also discovered the advantages of visiting during the "low season" (winter and early spring) as rates are lower and the reduced number of tourists is visible.

-Call us on to start planning your vacation to Belmond Castello di Casole or take a look at our itineraries to Tuscany
+Call us on to start planning your holiday to Belmond Castello di Casole or take a look at our itineraries to Italy